Jakub-Pinkowski/portfolio-svelte/tests/README.md

 ## Overview

-Comprehensive test suite for the SvelteKit portfolio application with **127+ tests** covering:
+Comprehensive test suite for the SvelteKit portfolio application with **182 tests** covering:

-- Unit tests for components and utilities
+- Unit tests for components, routes, and utilities
 - Integration tests for user flows and features
 - Data validation tests
-- Security and SEO tests (planned)
+- E2E infrastructure (Playwright recommended)
-- Performance tests (planned)
+- Security, SEO, and Performance (planned)

 ---